Protect Your Privacy

 It never hurts to stay alert when it comes to your personal information.
 Here are a few "red flags" to be on the lookout for:

 - Account access - If you're unable to access your account with your usual login information, and you notice changes being made to your connection list or positions, this could mean someone has hacked your account.
-Learn what to do if you've lost access to your account.

 - Scam messages - If you see suspicious messages that ask for money or advertise certain goods being sent from your account, this could also mean someone else has taken over your your account.